vidisha999/vidisha999/README.md

 # About Me👋

-- 🔭 I’m currently working on individual data science projects and looking to collaborate on projects relevant with Bioinformatics.
+- 🔭Actively working on data science projects to strengthen my skills and deepen my expertise.
 - 📫 How to reach me: vidishaindeewari999@gmail.com
 - 😄 Pronouns: She/Her.